 Istanbul is home to some great annual events that have put the city on the map.
 With the great climate and varying landscape, it makes sense that many of the city's major events take place outside.
-Religion also plays a major role in Istanbul.
-Seeing as the majority of the city's inhabitants are Muslim, the religion's festivals are widely celebrated annually.
+Religion also plays a significant role in Istanbul.
+As most of the city's inhabitants are Muslim, the religion's festivals are widely celebrated annually.

 Here's a selection of popular annual events that take place in the city.